DimedS/kedro-ibis-bigquery/README.md

 # Streamlining SQL Data Processing in Kedro ML Pipelines with Ibis and Google BigQuery

 In this post, I'd like to share how I'm using Kedro to manage Machine Learning (ML) pipelines while efficiently storing and executing SQL queries within my Python Kedro project.
-By integrating Ibis via the Ibis table dataset [[NOTE(deepyaman): Wherever you write IbisDataset, I think it should either be Ibis table dataset or `ibis.TableDataset`, or even Ibis dataset.]](), I'm able to keep all my SQL code within the Kedro project and execute it on the database side, specifically using Google BigQuery.
+By integrating Ibis via the Kedro Ibis table dataset, I'm able to keep all my SQL code within the Kedro project and execute it on the database side, specifically using Google BigQuery.

 ## The Challenge